fustyles/fuClaw/README.md

 Key design characteristics:

-- **Random client ID**: `"AmebaPro2" + String(random(0xffff), HEX)` generates a unique client identifier on each boot, preventing connection conflicts when multiple devices share the same broker.
+- **Random client ID**: a platform-prefixed identifier plus a random hex suffix generates a unique client identifier on each boot, preventing connection conflicts when multiple devices share the same broker.
 - **Non-blocking TCP**: `wifiClient.setNonBlockingMode()` ensures the RTOS scheduler is never stalled during broker I/O.
 - **Auto-reconnect**: The `reconnect()` function loops with a 5-second retry interval, re-subscribing to the command topic after each successful reconnect without any manual intervention.
 - **Separate image topic**: Publishing JPEG data to a dedicated `publishimage` topic keeps binary image payloads cleanly separated from text reply traffic, making broker-side filtering straightforward.
 - **Broker-agnostic**: Standard MQTT protocol means the firmware works with any broker (Mosquitto, HiveMQ, cloud brokers) without code changes — only `env.json` needs updating.

 ### Architectural Commonality
-Despite the different transport layers, both versions share identical implementations of: `geminiChatRequest()`, `geminiSearchRequest()`, `geminiVisionRequest()`, `handleAgentResponse()`, `executeTool()`, `evaluateWorkflowContinuation()`, all tool handlers, and the SD card persistence layer.
-The communication transport is the only architectural difference, making it straightforward to maintain both variants in sync.
+Despite the different transport layers, both versions share identical implementations of: `geminiChatRequest()`, `geminiSearchRequest()`, `geminiVisionRequest()`, `handleAgentResponse()`, `executeTool()`, `evaluateWorkflowContinuation()`, all tool handlers, and the persistence layer.
+The communication transport is the only architectural difference, making it straightforward to maintain both variants in sync — and this same commonality now extends across both supported hardware platforms.

 ---